Exploring the links between stress, acupuncture and infertility

 “There is no question that infertility is stressful,” Dr. Burger says.
 “Acupuncture can be quite effective in reducing stress and may also have other further-reaching fertility benefits as well.”

-Dr. Burger has noticed that patients who have acupuncture as part of their fertility treatment regimen tend to feel less overwhelmed by the fertility treatment process.
+Dr. Burger has noticed that fertility patients use acupuncture tend to feel less overwhelmed.
 “They seem to be emotionally in a better place to continue the process and to weather the inherent ups and downs,” she notes.

 Talking to someone can be very therapeutic, says Dr. Burger.
 “In addition to its physical benefits, acupuncture care can provide the emotional support that many fertility patients need.
 If they don’t feel ready to see a counselor or attend a support group, their acupuncturist can oftentimes boost their spirits, almost like a cheerleader or a coach.”